What is the History of Shogi?

 There were many more shogi variations created during the Edo period, including tenjiku shogi, dai dai shogi, maka dai dai shogi, tai shogi, and taikyoku shogi.
 These, however, are believed to have been utilized seldomly.
 Top shogi players were granted endowments under a 1612 shogunate law known as Meijin.
 Castle shogi competitions were held once a year during the rule of the eighth shōgun, Tokugawa Yoshimune, on the 17th day of Kannazuki, which coincides with November 17 in the current calendar and is recognized as Shogi Day.

 The modern Japan Shogi Association (JSA) was founded in 1924.
 Tori shōgi (bird chess) is one of the variants of shogi.
-It was invented by Toyota Genryu in 1799.
+It is believed to have been invented by Ohasi Soei, the 9th Lifetime Grandmaster (Meijin) of Shogi, and Toyota Genryu, his student, in 1799.
 It is one of the most popular traditional shogi variants.
 The game is played on a 7×7 board and uses the drop rule.

 Following WWII, the SCAP (occupational government led by the US) attempted to abolish any “feudal” influences from Japanese society, and shogi was on the list of possible items to be prohibited, along with Bushido (samurai philosophy) and other things.
 The use of captured pieces was the reason for prohibiting shogi.
 SCAP insisted that this may lead to the idea of prisoner abuse.